robudexIT/sbtphapp-project-devops/aws_console/README.md

   ![Mysql Console01](../screenshots/mysql_screenshot01.png)

-  - To verify that the database was succesfully restore login on the by following command:
+  - To verify that the database was successfully restored, login on the following command:
          ```bash
         mysql -uadmin  -h <YOUR_DB_INSTANCE_ENDPOINT>  -p

        ```
   - Enter your password
   - from mysql console type use sbtphapp_db; then  type show tables;
-  - If you can see this tables like the figure below, restoration are successful.
+  - If you can see these tables like the figure below, restoration is successful.

     ![Mysql Show tables](../screenshots/show_tables.png)